-Where possible, a point-to-point iterative closest point (ICP) algorithm (Shean et al., 2019, 2016) was used to co-register DEMs to filtered altimetry data from the sources described in Section 2.1.3.
+- Where possible, a point-to-point iterative closest point (ICP) algorithm (Shean et al., 2016) was used to co-register DEMs to filtered altimetry data from the sources described in Section 2.1.3.
 The altimetry data were queried for each DEM extent and the returned points were limited to "static" (e.g., nunataks) and "dynamic" (e.g., slow-moving ice with limited slope/roughness) control surfaces.
-We removed points with time offset between the altimetry point timestamp and DEM
+Any points over floating portions of the PIG shelf were excluded.
+The remaining points were further filtered - 195 using a maximum expected displacement (product of measured surface velocity magnitude and time offset between the point and DEM timestamp) threshold of 10 m and maximum DEM-point time offset of 1 year.
+All control points were assumed to have vertical accuracy of ~0.1 m.